appdataspec/spec/index.md

 ## Purpose

-The app data spec's purpose is to standardize determination of where to store app data on a given platform/OS.
+The app data spec's purpose is to determine where app data is stored on a given platform/OS.

 ## Terms